Helping Students with Learning Disabilities

 About the Author:

 Addie Cusimano, an educational therapist with more than thirty-five years of experience working as a diagnostician, clinician, researcher and teacher shares her findings on educating children from learning disabled (dyslexic) to gifted.
 Written in an easy to read format, Ms. Cusimano, a reading specialist, discusses various facets of basic skills and learning skills that are lacking in our educational curriculums.
 In her books she presents the learning skills that all children must develop in order to learn with ease, and explains what parents and educators can do to help develop these skills.
-Her preface is that children with a learning disability can and should be cured at an elementary level, and that the best reading approach is one that incorporates many more facets of learning than are presently taught.
+Her premise is that children with a learning disability can and should be cured at an elementary level, and that the best reading approach is one that incorporates many more facets of learning than are presently taught.
 Her book includes eye-opening information on reading, writing, spelling, mathematics, auditory memory (listening), visual memory (visual sequencing and recall), visual perception, auditory perception, eye-hand coordination, study skills, the best reading approach and practical techniques for developing these skills.

 "Learning Disabilities: There is a Cure is a wonderful source for all teachers, school psychologists and college students who are in a teacher training program."